Seven and a Half Days Revolt

-The Seven and a Half Days Revolt (Rivorta dû 7 e menzu; Rivolta del sette e mezzo) was an uprising in Palermo, lasting from the 16 to 22 September 1866.
+The Seven and a Half Days Revolt (Rivorta dû 7 e menzu; Rivolta del sette e mezzo) was an uprising in Palermo, lasting from 16 to 22 September 1866.
 Its name comes from its duration of seven and a half days.
 It is usually discussed within the context of post-unification brigandage in the Italian mezzogiorno.

 Causes

 There was a violent anti-government demonstration which took place at the end of the Third Italian War of Independence.
 It was organized by disappointed former partisans (who had joined the 'Thousand' after their landing and those who had followed Giuseppe Garibaldi in Aspromonte in 1862).

-Among the causes: the growing misery of the population; cholera and its 3,977 victims in the city and district; the chauvinism of Northern state officials, who considered "the people of Palermo almost barbarians"; and the heavy police measures and vexatious constraints placed on the populace.
+Among the causes were the growing misery of the population; cholera and its 3,977 victims in the city and district; the chauvinism of Northern state officials, who considered "the people of Palermo almost barbarians"; and the heavy police measures and vexatious constraints placed on the populace.

 The Revolt

 Thousands of people rose up, many armed, from neighboring villages.
 Nearly 4,000 rebels attacked the prefecture and police headquarters, killing the inspector general of the Public Security Guard Corps.
-The city remained in the hands of insurgents and the revolt also spread in the following days to neighboring towns including Monreale and Misilmeri: it was estimated that the total number of armed insurgents was about 35,000 in the province of Palermo.
+The city remained in the hands of insurgents and the revolt also spread in the following days to neighboring towns including Monreale and Misilmeri: it was estimated that the total number of armed insurgents was about 40,000 in the province of Palermo.
 In those days of skirmishing, they killed twenty-one policemen and ten public security guards.
 Palermo remained in the hands of insurgents for seven days.

+The uprising in general was disorganized and without much motive beyond general discontent and resentment towards the new government and local developments.
+It is often stated that the insurgents in Palermo were instigated by pro-bourbon and republican sentiments; however, these sentiments were overshadowed by popular anger.
+Besides the politically motivated sackings, as exemplified by the insurgent's targeting of Marquis Di Rudinì, witnesses would report a degree of restraint on the part of the insurgents, and due respect was given to those who were wounded and imprisoned.